The Tidal Torque Theory Revisited: II. Rotational Halo Properties: Summary and Conclusions

 To do that, we have taken into account that, even in the full linear regime, the density profile of protohalos is slightly decreasing outward from the location of the peak.
 This causes them to collapse and virialize (through ordered shell-crossing) gradually from the inside out.
 As a consequence, they harbor at any time a previously collapsed and relaxed core, which is nothing but the progenitor of the final halo, which progressively grows by accreting the rest of the protohalo.
 Since that outer part is linear at all scales, its AM grows by the effect of the tidal torque of the surrounding mass fluctuations exactly as described in Paper I, except for the fact that it has a central triaxial hole, previously occupied by collapsed shells.
 Instead, the central progenitor halo has contracted so much that it is no more sensitive to that tidal torque, so its AM grows by just adding up the frozen AM of the accreted shells.

-The linked AM growth of both parts of the system has been accurately monitored until the full collapse of the halo.
+The linked AM growth of both parts of the system has been monitored until the full collapse of the halo, neglecting the small change in the orientation and shape of protohalo shells (or the main tidal torque source) in the small time interval since they leave the linear regime until their AM freezes out.
 This way we have been led to an AM growth of the global system that fully reproduces that found in simulations.
 We have shown that the AM of early protohalos, calculated in Paper I, gives rise to a nearly universal lognormal distribution of halo spins, with a mean consistent with that found in simulations, even in the slight trend for very massive halos to have lower spins.
 Lastly, we have shown that the inside-out growth of the accreting progenitor halos explains that the structure of simulated halos can be basically described as a series of embedded concentric shells rotating as rigid bodies around the same fixed AM axis.
+As explained, such a structure of {\it final halos} (with their inner specific AM essentially aligned everywhere) found in simulations is not contradictory with the dramatic changes in the AM modulus and orientation of halos also found in simulations when monitoring their individual evolution.
+Such changes do take place when halos merge with other halos inside their common linear protohalo, causing the part of their previous AM due to their mutual tidal torque to be neutralized.
+Subsequently, the AM of the composite system, which is due to the common external tidal torque, keeps on evolving continuously as predicted in pure accretion.

-This allows one to predict with unprecedented accuracy the mean (spherically averaged) specific AM distribution in mass and radius, which is also consistent with those found in numerical studies where they are usually approximated by simple the power-laws.
+The predicted final structure of halos allows one to derive with unprecedented accuracy the mean (spherically averaged) specific AM distribution in mass and radius, which are also fully consistent with those found in numerical studies (often approximated by simple the power-laws).
 All these results demonstrate that, as guessed, TTT fully accounts for the rotational properties of simulated dark matter halos.

 With the present study we culminate the work done over the last decade showing that all CDM halo properties found in cosmological $N$-body simulations (including their substructure, mass function and primary and secondary biases) can be reproduced analytically, often in more detail, and explained in the peak model of structure formation.
 The fact that all the properties of simulated halos arise from the initial perturbed density field (determined by its power spectrum) is, of course, unsurprising as it is the essence of simulations.
 But the fact that they are successfully predicted, with no free parameter, from peak statistics was not obvious.
 It demonstrates that peaks are robust halo seeds, the inside-out growth of accreting halos and the ignorable effects of major mergers making the rest.